jlopezcrd/openvpn-terraform-demo/README.md

 ## Final thoughts

-If the company has a good roadmap to migrate to the CLOUD, this architecture should be analyzed in deep, and my advice it would be use OpenVPN container over ECS FARGATE service.
+If the company has a good roadmap to migrate to the CLOUD, this architecture should be analyzed in deep, and my advice it would be use OpenVPN container over EC2 custom cluster to avoid the problems with containers and serverless.

-Some commands

-aws ecr get-login-password --region eu-south-2 | docker login --username AWS --password-stdin XXXXXXXXXXXX.dkr.ecr.eu-south-2.amazonaws.com

-docker build -t kaira-ecr .

-docker tag kaira-ecr:latest XXXXXXXXXXXX.dkr.ecr.eu-south-2.amazonaws.com/kaira-ecr:latest

-docker push XXXXXXXXXXXX.dkr.ecr.eu-south-2.amazonaws.com/kaira-ecr:latest
+Using a auto-scalling group with a custom cluster, you would have the same availability as using FARGATE